jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 <pre> conda activate pmpnn </pre>
  Your command line should say (pmpnn) instead of (base) to the left of your cursor

 2. Ensure you have a SLURM script, input and output folders for each project you are completing and enter the folder.
-Refer to examples [here](./pmpnn_example)
+Refer to examples [here](./2_pmpnn_example)

 <pre> cd pmpnn_example </pre>

+3. Copy RFdiffusion output to input folder for ProteinMPNN
-3. Edit the SLURM script with a file editor.
-Example linked [here](./pmpnn_example/run_pmpnn.slurm)
+4. Edit the SLURM script with a file editor.
+Example linked [here](./2_pmpnn_example/run_pmpnn.slurm)

 <pre> vi run_pmpnn.slurm </pre>